Facing criticism, Trump says he'll visit troops in war zone | New Country 923

 WASHINGTON (AP) — President Donald Trump frequently credits himself with accomplishing more for the military and veterans than any other president in recent memory.
 But he has yet to embark on what has long been a traditional presidential pilgrimage important to the military: a visit to troops deployed in a war zone.

-As he departed Tuesday for Florida to celebrate the Thanksgiving holiday at his private club in Palm Beach, Trump said he’d soon correct the oversight.
+As he departed Tuesday for Florida to spend the Thanksgiving holiday at his private club in Palm Beach, Trump said he’d soon correct the oversight.

 “I’m going to a war zone,” he said in response to a reporter’s question about his support for the troops.
-He did not say when he would be making the trip or to which conflict area he would be going.
+He did not say when he would be making the trip or where he would be going.
 An official said a White House team recently returned from beginning to plan for a visit.

+Defense Secretary Jim Mattis said Wednesday that visiting a war zone is a decision for the president, while adding that there have been times in the past when he has advised against visits to “certain locations” to avoid security risks to the president and the troops.

+“There’s places that I’ve been very straightforward I don’t want him to go at certain times,” Mattis said.
+He declined to elaborate.

 The omission is one of a long list of norm-breaking moves that underscore the president’s increasingly fraught relationship with the military, which has celebrated Trump’s investments in defense spending but cringed at what some see as efforts to politicize their service.